Jean Freddi Greco

-Jean Freddi Pascal Greco (born 12 February 2001) is a footballer who plays as a midfielder for club Monopoli.
+Jean Freddi Pascal Greco (born 12 February 2001) is a professional footballer who plays as a midfielder for club Monopoli.
 Born in Madagascar, he has represented Italy at youth level.

-Career

 Club career

+Early career

-Greco, grew up in the youth academy of Rome, started his career with Italian Serie A side Torino.
+Greco, grew up in the youth academy of Rome, started his career with Serie A side Torino.
 He was included in Torino's matchday squads on several occasions, but did not appear on the field.

 In 2021, he signed for Pordenone in the Italian second tier.
-After that, Greco was sent on loan to Italian third tier club Catania, where he made 18 league appearances and scored 1 goal.
+After that, Greco was sent on loan to Italian third-tier club Catania, where he made 18 league appearances and scored 1 goal.
 On 4 September 2021, he debuted for Catania during a 2–0 win over Fidelis Andria.
 On 24 October 2021, Greco scored his first goal for Catania during a 4–1 win over Monterosi.
-Before the second half of 2021–22, he signed for Vicenza in the Italian second tier.
-After that, Greco was sent on loan to Italian third tier team Catania once again.
+Before the second half of the 2021–22 season, he signed for Vicenza in the Italian second tier.
+After that, Greco was sent on loan to Italian third-tier team Catania once again.
 Before the season ended, Catania went bankrupt and Greco was allowed to return to Vicenza.
 He made his Serie B debut for Vicenza on 18 April 2022 against Perugia.